tkhamez/neucore/README.md

 ##### Git

-If you have cloned the repository, you must install the dependencies and build the backend and frontend:
+If you have cloned the repository, you must install the dependencies and build the backend and frontend (see also "Local Development Requirements" below):

 `./install.sh` or

 `./install.sh prod`

-#### Cron jobs
+#### Cron Job

-Set up necessary cron jobs, e.g. 3 times daily with flock (adjust user and paths):
+Set up necessary cron jobs, e.g. 3 times daily, with flock (adjust user and paths):

 ```
 0 4,12,20 * * * neucore /usr/bin/flock -n /tmp/neucore-jobs.lockfile backend/bin/run-jobs.sh
 ```

+The output is logged to backend/var/logs.

-### Local dev Requirements
+### Local Development Requirements

 * PHP 7.1+ with Composer, see `backend/composer.json` for necessary extensions
 * Node.js 8 or 10, npm 6 (other versions may work, but are not tested)